John Fiske (philosopher): Biography

 Nineteenth-century enthusiasm for brain size as a simple measure of human performance, championed by scientists including Darwin's cousin Francis Galton and the French neurologist Paul Broca, led Fiske to believe in the racial superiority of the "Anglo-Saxon race".
 Fiske's beliefs on race did not preclude his commitment to abolitionist causes.
 Indeed, so anti-slavery was he that twenty-three years after the cessation of the American Civil War, he declared the North's victory complete "despite the feeble wails" of "unteachable bigots."
 In his book "The Destiny of Man" (1884), he devotes a whole chapter to the "End of the working of natural selection upon man", describing it as "a fact of unparalleled grandeur."
 In his view, "the action of natural selection upon Man has [...] been essentially diminished through the operation of social conditions."

 In books such as Outlines of Cosmic Philosophy (ISBN 0-384-15780-7), Fiske aimed to show that "in reality there has never been any conflict between religion and science, nor is any reconciliation called for where harmony has always existed."
 On page 364, he demonstrates his sensitivity to Christianity as a religion:

 We arrive at a deeper reason than has hitherto been disclosed for the difference between our position with reference to Christianity, and that which has been assumed by Radicalism and by positivism.
 It is not merely that we refuse to attack Christianity because we recognize its necessary adaptation to a certain stage of culture, not yet passed by the average minds of the community; it is that we still regard Christianity as, in the deepest sense, our own religion.

 Fiske was a popular lecturer on these topics in his early career, and many of his books from the 1870s were first given to the public in the form of lectures or magazine articles, revised and collected under a general title.
 Of these, in The Destiny of Man Viewed in the Light of his Origin (1884), he argues that intellectual force is a later, higher and more potent thing than bodily strength, leading to a moral and non-selfish line of thought.
 This intellect may or must be enduring, or at its best immortal.
 In The Idea of God as Affected by Modern Knowledge (1885), Fiske discusses the theistic problem, and declares that the mind of man, as developed, becomes an illuminating indication of the mind of God, which as a great immanent cause includes and controls both physical and moral forces.

 Later he turned to historical writings, publishing books such as The Discovery of America (1892).
 In addition, he edited, with James Grant Wilson, Appletons' Cyclopædia of American Biography (1887).
-He died, worn out by overwork, at Gloucester, Massachusetts, July 4, 1901.
+He died at Gloucester, Massachusetts, July 4, 1901.